hongboooo/hongboooo.github.io/_pages/about.md

 Hi😊!
 My name is Hongbo.
 I am a Phd Candidate in the College of Computer Science at Zhejiang University.
 I'm majoring in Design Science and working with [Prof. Lingyun Sun](https://scholar.google.com/citations?user=zzW8d-wAAAAJ&hl=en&oi=ao).
  <!-- at the [International Design Institude (IDI)](http://www.idi.zju.edu.cn) of Zhejiang University.  -->
  My main research area is in Human-Computer Interaction (HCI).
-My work has been publshed at top-tire HCI venues, such as TOCHI, IJHCS, UIST, CSCW, and IJHCI.
+My work has been published at top-tire HCI venues, such as TOCHI, IJHCS, UIST, CSCW, and IJHCI.

 <div class="separate-section common-paragraph"></div>